 Most Chinese hotels are rated on an official system that runs from one to five stars.
 This is important only because, according to Chinese policy, a foreigner is only allowed to stay the night at hotels with three or more stars.
 Thankfully, most of the time these hotels are perfectly acceptable and budget-friendly.

-The bottom line is this: As you’re searching for a Chinese hotel online, make sure that you understand the following:
+The bottom line is this: As you’re searching for a Chinese hotel online, make sure that you understand these three important points:

 - A three-star hotel is the lowest rating and a four-star hotel by China’s standards would be considered average anywhere else in the world.